-When it comes to retail in Toledo, the Franklin Park Mall churns on like a juggernaut, The Andersons is a powerhouse, Southwyck is gone entirely, but Westgate is a shadow of its former self.
+When it comes to retail in Toledo, the Franklin Park Mall churns on like a juggernaut.
+Southwyck and The Andersons are memories now, and the Westgate Village Shopping Center is a shadow of its former self.
 It’s still there, but in name only.

 Westgate, on the southwest corner of West Central Ave. and Secor Road, opened with great fanfare (translation: Westgate retailers bought a lot of ads in The Blade) on May 16, 1957.
 Community Traction Co. buses gave free rides out to the new shopping center.
 WSPD-TV did two hours of remote broadcasts, and WTOL radio was on the air as well.
 Vaughn Monroe arrived by helicopter.